FAQ on the asset-backed securities purchase programme

-Q3.3 Why does the Eurosystem perform due diligence?
+Q3.2 Why did the Eurosystem perform due diligence?

 European financial institutions such as credit institutions, insurance undertakings and fund managers are required by the relevant legislation (from 1 January 2019, the Securitisation Regulation, and, previously, the CRR, Solvency II Directive and Alternative Investment Fund Managers Directive) to conduct due diligence prior to investing in an ABS.
-The Eurosystem follows a similar procedure in relation to its purchases in the ABSPP.
-It does so to ensure that its purchase decisions are taken on the basis of a thorough analysis and following best market practices, just like any other ABS investor.
+The Eurosystem followed a similar procedure in relation to its purchases under the ABSPP.
+It did so to ensure that its purchase decisions were taken on the basis of thorough analysis and following best market practices, just like any other ABS investor.

-Q3.5 Is there a restriction on counterparties from which the Eurosystem purchases ABSs under the ABSPP?
+Q3.3 Was there a restriction on counterparties from which the Eurosystem purchased asset-backed securities under the ABSPP?

-Q3.6 Can asset managers and non-bank financial institutions offer assets eligible for purchases under the APP and the PEPP?
+Q3.4 Was it possible for asset managers and non-bank financial institutions to offer assets eligible for purchases under the APP?

-Asset managers and non-bank financial institutions are not eligible counterparties.
-However, the Eurosystem offers its eligible counterparties the possibility to share offers of eligible securities on behalf of non-eligible counterparties, such as asset managers and non-bank financial institutions, under the APP and the PEPP.
-Although final responsibility for the offered assets remains entirely with the eligible counterparties, they can include them in the daily inventories of assets that they share with the Eurosystem, either by explicitly reporting which assets are offered on behalf of non-eligible counterparties or aggregating them with their inventories.
-In periods of heightened investor uncertainty, such as during the coronavirus pandemic, this option can contribute to alleviating market tensions and supporting proper market functioning.
+Asset managers and non-bank financial institutions were not eligible counterparties.
+However, the Eurosystem offered its eligible counterparties the possibility to share offers of eligible securities on behalf of non-eligible counterparties, such as asset managers and non-bank financial institutions, under the APP.
+Final responsibility for the offered assets remained entirely with the eligible counterparties.
+In periods of heightened investor uncertainty, such as during the coronavirus pandemic, this option contributed to alleviating market tensions and supporting proper market functioning.

-Q3.7 Does the Eurosystem act as a “regular” investor when conducting purchases under the ABSPP?
+Q3.5 Was the Eurosystem acting as a “regular” investor when conducting purchases under the ABSPP?

-The Eurosystem purchases ABSs at prevailing market prices.
+The Eurosystem purchased ABSs at prevailing market prices.

-Q3.8 Does the Eurosystem purchase ABSs below the deposit facility rate (DFR)?
+Q3.6 Was the Eurosystem able to purchase asset-backed securities below the deposit facility rate?

-Since 12 September 2019, the Eurosystem can purchase ABSs with a yield below the interest rate on the ECB’s deposit facility to the extent necessary – see press release of 12 September 2019.
+As of 12 September 2019 the Eurosystem was able to purchase ABSs with a yield below the interest rate on the ECB’s deposit facility to the extent necessary – see press release of 12 September 2019.

-Q4.1 Where on the ECB’s website can I find a list of the Eurosystem’s current holdings of ABSs?
+Q4.1 Where on the ECB’s website can I find a list of the Eurosystem’s current holdings of asset-backed securities?

 Information on aggregate ABSPP holdings can be found on a weekly basis in the section Asset purchase programmes.
 This section also shows a breakdown of the ABSPP holdings by rating, country of risk and collateral type on a semi-annual basis.

-Q4.2 Does the ECB publish a list of the ABSs purchased under the ABSPP or that are not eligible for ABSPP purchases?
+Q4.2 Does the ECB publish a list of the asset-backed securities purchased under the ABSPP or a list of those that were not eligible for ABSPP purchase?

-The ECB does not publish a list of ABSs it has purchased, nor does it publish a list of the ABSs that are not eligible for ABSPP purchases.
+The ECB does not publish a list of ABSs it has purchased.
+Nor does it publish a list of ABSs that were not eligible for ABSPP purchases.
 The eligibility criteria are stated in Decisions ECB/2014/45 and ECB/2015/31 on the ABSPP.
-The ECB’s guiding principles (see Q2.1) could also provide further guidance on which type of structures are considered for purchase.
+The ECB’s guiding principles (see Q2.1) can also provide further guidance on which type of structures were being considered for purchases.

-Q4.4 Does the Eurosystem participate in private placements of ABSs?
+Q4.3 Was the Eurosystem able to participate in private placements of asset-backed securities?

-The Eurosystem does not participate in private placements of ABSs.
+The Eurosystem was not able to participate in private placements of ABSs.